 The Bank maintains a network of 39 branches which is the largest branch network in the Australian Defence Force (ADF).
-The Bank remains committed to its branch network and during the financial year refurbished eight branches utilising the Banks 'Branch of the Future' design which provides a casual atmosphere and incorporates dedicated zones that cater to all our members banking needs.
+During the financial year refurbished five branches utilising the Bank's 'Branch of the Future' design which provides a casual atmosphere and incorporates dedicated zones that cater to all our members banking needs.
+This takes to 18 the number of branches that have now been refurbished using the Bank's 'Branch of the Future' design.